 For my fellow Canadians click here

-My point is, that fencing can be expensive.
+Fencing can be expensive.
 If you need to put up a fence it is best to set that money aside now otherwise you can spend all of your budget on nice vegetables and plants and lose them all for want of a fence.
-You may not be able to plant as much the first year because you had to build a fence, but in the long run, at least you will be eating your own crops instead of the deer.
+You may not be able to plant as much the first year because you had to build a fence, but in the long run, at least you will be eating your own crops instead of feeding the deer.

 For rabbits (if you don’t have a deer problem), short fences are available and they will keep rabbits out.
 They are more like borders than fences.
 The holes need to be really small so they don’t squeeze through.
 Rabbits are especially annoying because they love the tender tops of your beets and carrots.
 Once they munch the tops, the veggies won’t grow as they can no longer get nutrients from the sun.
 I have used border fences from the dollar store that have worked quite well.

-Squirrels are like deer.
-If they want to get in, they will.
-You can keep them out of your pots and flower beds using garden cloth and stones, but your vegetable patch is different.
+Squirrels are impossible to keep out, but you can deter them.
+You can keep them from digging in your pots and flower beds using garden cloth and stones, but your vegetable patch is different.
 They can climb right in and stuff their little cheeks any time they want.
-What kills me is that they take their spoils from my garden and bury them in my yard.
+I laugh because they take their spoils from my garden and bury them in my yard.
 Come on squirrels!
 Show a little respect!
-Again, you can use cayenne pepper etc. to deter squirrels, but only a cage around the veg garden will keep them out 100% You can get creative dealing with squirrels: shooting them with a water gun is kind of fun!
-I have also heard that if you supply nuts and other food squirrels like in opposite places in your yard they tend to leave the vegetable patch alone.
+As we previously discussed, you can use cayenne pepper etc. to deter squirrels, but only a cage around the veg garden will keep them out 100% You can get creative dealing with squirrels: shooting them with a water gun is kind of fun!
+I have also heard that if you supply nuts and other food squirrels in opposite places in your yard they tend to leave the vegetable patch alone.
 I will be trying this this year and I will let you know how it goes.

-I put lack of rain on my pest list because it can be just as enraging.
+I put lack of rain on my pest list because it is just as devastating.
 I have a well, and I do not want to exhaust my well by using it to water my garden.
-If this applies to you you can also put in rain barrels.
-This also applies for those of you in the city who have to pay for your water.
+If this applies to you, you can also put in rain barrels.
+Anyone can use rain barrels especially if you have to pay for water.
 Water bills can get really expensive really fast.
-Rain barrels are so sophisticated now.
-They have spigots, and they have hoses that you can place right in your garden that will move the water exactly to where you want it, making it one less thing to think about on a daily basis.
+Rain barrels have spigots and hoses that you can place right in your garden that will move the water exactly to where you want it, making it one less thing to think about on a daily basis.
 However, if you are in a drought, there is no choice but to turn on the water if your barrels are dry.
-I suggest having two rain barrels depending on the size of your garden to avoid using costly or precious water.
+I suggest having two (or more) rain barrels depending on the size of your garden to avoid using costly or precious water.